31% of podcasters give up before releasing just five episodes… a sad stat we're trying to change.

 Stand up when you record your podcast.
 Listeners can sense energy and standing automatically increases your energy and vocal fullness and volume.Dan Miller, host of 48 Days to the Work You Love Internet Radio Show

 You’ll need a set of headphones for when you record, so you can hear yourself, your guests and co-hosts talking.
 Your phone’s headphones will do, but you’ll be much better placed if you invest in a good on-ear, noise-cancelling set.
-Here’s a good guide for selecting a good podcasting set.
+Here's a good guide to podcasting headphones

 A pop filter is a small mesh or fabric screen that sits between your mouth and the microphone to reduce the effects of plosives.
 By diffusing the air before it strikes the microphone capsule, a pop filter eliminates the distortion and ‘popping’ noise that plosives cause.